 - Recognize and assess the relationships between planning, the economy, politics and society—the way that industrial innovation gave rise to revolutions and transformative social movements, and make links to the contemporary urban world.

 Massive global shifts of the late 1970s and 1980s represented a turning point for city planning.
-Since the 1980s, the move from modernism to postmodernism has transformed ideas about how best to approach cities and city planning, including ideas about the role of the state and the public sector in planning.
-Cities would increasingly re-shape around the flows of modern capital, creating space for finance, tourism, and services, especially in the post-industrial Global North.
-Meanwhile, in the Global South, the growth of some massive cities has outpaced previously dominant urban landscapes by offering a vision for the future that includes the rise of the ‘Network Society’ and the integration of ‘smart city’ technology into the daily life and urban fabric of cities.
+Since the 1980s, the move from modernism to postmodernism transformed ideas about how best to approach cities and urban planning, including ideas about the role of the state and the public sector in planning.
+Cities increasingly reshaped around the flows of modern capital, creating space for finance, tourism, and services, especially in the post-industrial Global North.
+Meanwhile, in the Global South, the growth of massive cities outpaced previously dominant urban landscapes by offering a vision for the future that includes the rise of the ‘Network Society’ and the integration of ‘smart city’ technology into the daily life and urban fabric of cities.

-This course raises questions about privacy, surveillance, and which aspects of cities might become obsolete in the age of robotics, automation, and artificial intelligence.
+This course, the fourth in a series of urban planning courses focused on city planning and the history of urban planning, raises questions about privacy, surveillance, and which aspects of cities might become obsolete in the age of robotics, automation, and artificial intelligence.
 In the neoliberal age, cities compete harder than ever, sometimes for the same type of investment, and economic development in some ways replaces planning as a dominant field.
 Reactions against urban austerity and the shift toward privatization have resulted in radical shifts after the Great Recession, as activism has once again forged a central role in urban planning and ‘the community’ has again emerged as a crucial scale for decisions.